Kris-0605/jsonz/README.md

 - **1 byte, indicating the data type of the root object**.
 JSON files typically store other objects, or sometimes arrays.
 However, JSON allows any data type to be stored without a key associated with it.
 This low level value without a key is from here on referred to as the root object.
 - - **If the data type is an object, then the rest of this document applies**.
 - - If the data type is any other type, see [Other data types as the root object](#other-data-types-as-the-root-object)
+- **1 byte, an unsigned 8-bit integer, indicating the mode of operation for the string map**.
 - **A 64-bit unsigned integer - the number of strings that are used as keys**.
 - **A 64-bit unsigned integer - the size of the string data in bytes**.
 - **A 64-bit unsigned integer - the size of the string map in bytes**.